hackshackers/hackshackers-hugo/README.md

 $ npm start
 ```

-This will start [Webpack](https://webpack.github.io/).
-Source files that are compiled by Webpack are located in `themes/hackshackers-2017/webpack-src/`.
-These files should not be loaded directly.
+This will start Webpack and watch for changes in `themes/hackshackers-2017/webpack-src/`.
+Files in this directory should **not** be loaded directly; we use them only as to create the Webpack bundle.

-`themes/hackshackers-2017/static/` contains assets that can be referenced directly by HTML pages:
+`themes/hackshackers-2017/static/` contains assets that **can** be referenced directly by HTML pages:

 * `webpack/` - compiled Webpack assets
 * `images/` - images that belong to the _theme_ (not content images
 * `svg/` - SVG assets
 * other stuff as needed

-Each of these subdirectories of `static` is copied to the _root directory_ when a Hugo build happens.
+Each of these subdirectories of `themes/hackshackers-2017/static/` is copied to the _root directory_ when a Hugo build happens.
 So you would include them with a root-relative URL like:

 ```
 /themes/hackshackers-2017/static/images/work.png